 So, keeping that in mind, the real question is how do you pick the best Pixar movies are the best when nearly all of them are fantastic?
 Well, we’ve managed to find the best of the best in the sea of Pixar magic.
-Now, if you have a box of tissues nearby, and are ready for some animation magic without further ado, here is our expanded list of the best Pixar movies of all time.
+Now, if you’re ready for some animation magic, here’s our expanded list of the best Pixar movies of all time.

 What are the best Pixar movies?

 - Inside Out

 - Finding Nemo

 - A Bug’s Life

 Pixar’s fourth film and the feature debut of Pete Docter (director of Up, and Inside Out), Monsters Inc. is a must-have on any top Pixar list.
 It’s charming, funny, has some of the best character designs seen in early CGI animation, and a banging Oscar-nominated original score.
 Telling the story of a city of monsters who power their world via children’s screams (who they are also terrified of), Monsters Inc. is about overcoming fear.